2017 Inauguration Boycott: Jim Brown Tells John Lewis To Stop Crying The Blues [Video]

 In an interview last week for NBC Meet the Press, Rep. Lewis declared that Trump is not a legitimate president and that Russia helped sabotage the Hillary Clinton campaign.
 Trump fired back on Twitter, accusing Lewis, a Democrat who has represented Georgia’s 5th Congressional District in the Atlanta area since 1987, as another all-talk, no-action politician, one of Trump’s familiar refrains from the campaign about lawmakers from both parties.
 The tweet ignited yet another controversy, and Trump was denounced in many media and political precincts.

-Lewis and many of his colleagues since decided to stay home rather than attend the Trump swearing-in ceremony tomorrow.
+Lewis and many of his colleagues have since decided to stay home rather than attend the Trump swearing-in ceremony tomorrow.

 “Lewis’s status as a civil rights icon and Trump’s baffling attempts to suggest that the Georgia Democrat is more talk than action have only fueled the idea of Lewis as the last principled man in Washington,” the Washington Post noted.